Polyethylene twine, steel, aluminium grid, rope.

 The fields resemble a scrim; a dramatic device that allows you to see the duality of a space by lighting on both sides of a gauze wall.
 However, Silent Fields presents an understanding that the experience itself is constructed.

-Silent Fields was presented at a work development showing at Studio One, 91 Canal rd.
+Silent Fields was presented at a work development showing at Studio One The Parachute Ground.